opencoweb/coweb/docs/js/session.rst

    A web application calls this method to get the version number of the coweb framework.

-   :returns: dojo.Deferred
+   :returns: Promise
    :callback: Invoked with the version string in dotted notation x.x
    :errback: Unused

 .. function:: SessionInterface.getConferenceParams()

-   A web application calls this method to get the last arguments passed to :func:`SessionInterface.prepareConference`.
+   A web application calls this method to get the last arguments passed to :func:`SessionInterface.prepare`.
 The arguments include any values inferred by the framework such as defaults.

    :returns: object

-.. function:: SessionInterface.joinConference()
+.. function:: SessionInterface.join()

-      A web application calls this method to join a session after receiving a callback from :func:`SessionInterface.prepareConference`.
-If the application invoked :func:`SessionInterface.prepareConference` with `autoJoin` set to true, the framework automatically invokes this method upon the callback.
+      A web application calls this method to join a session after receiving a callback from :func:`SessionInterface.prepare`.
+If the application invoked :func:`SessionInterface.prepare` with `autoJoin` set to true, the framework automatically invokes this method upon the callback.

    :throws Error: If invoked before preparing the session or after joining a session
-   :returns: dojo.Deferred
+   :returns: Promise
    :callback: Invoked on successful preparation with an object having these attributes:

-      nextDef (dojo.Deferred)
+      nextPromise (Promise)
-         Deferred for the automatic call to :func:`SessionInterface.updateInConference` if `autoUpdate` was true.
+         Deferred for the automatic call to :func:`SessionInterface.update` if `autoUpdate` was true.
 Useful for call chaining.

    :errback: Invoked on failed preparation with a string error tag of `not-allowed` if the user needs to authenticate, `session-unavailable` if the session ended before joining, or `server-unavailable`